matvs/everything-formula/README.md

 [Try it out](https://matvs.github.io/everything-formula/)

-Does not work on Safari due to lack of Js native BigInt support
+Does not work on Safari due to lack of native BigInt support.